-Evaluation Criteria Max Points Scoring Instructions Local response to changing demographics 1 Demonstrate jurisdiction's plans, programs, and policies to support healthy and successful aging.
+• Evaluation Criteria Max Points Scoring Instructions Local response to changing demographics 1 Demonstrate jurisdiction's plans, programs, and policies to support healthy and successful aging.
 Please see the Boomer Bond Assessment Tool and Toolkit for example implementation strategies.
 Implement alternative travel mode plans 1 Provide jurisdiction's adopted plan for either bicycle, pedestrian, transportation demand management, or transit forms of travel.
 Demonstrate implementation showing an example project in the jurisdictions currently adopted capital improvement program, operating budget, or equivalent.
 Signed the Mile High Compact 2 Date jurisdiction signed the Mile High Compact.
-Subtotal: 4 the PM 10 criterion listed below (PM = Particulate Matter pollutants), if it was asked to make a commitment or not.
-If the sponsor or project's local jurisdiction has made a conformity commitment (submitted to DRCOG before July 31, 2014) for the horizon year in the RTP (2040) that exceeds: 30 percent reduction, award 1 point.
-45 percent reduction, award 2 points.
-55 percent reduction, award 3 points.
+Subtotal: 4 If the sponsor or project's local jurisdiction has made a conformity commitment (submitted to DRCOG before July 31, 2014) for the horizon year in the RTP (2040) that exceeds: • 30 percent reduction, award 1 point. • 45 percent reduction, award 2 points. • 55 percent reduction, award 3 points.
 If the sponsor or project's local jurisdiction is meeting its 2015 conformity commitment in current practice, award 1 additional point to the PM 10 points scored above.
 The most recent survey of past performance conducted by the RAQC will be compared to the conformity commitments assembled for the 2040 RTP conformity.
-Criterion 2: 4 Record on the curvey of pact performance conducted, by the PACC Criterion 2: Current practice (for communities that were not asked to make a PM 10 conformity commitment) Subtotal: 4 Based on the survey of past performance conducted by the RAQC, if the sponsor or project's local jurisdiction has a current practice that exceeds: 30 percent reduction, award 1 point.
-45 percent reduction, award 2 points.
-55 percent reduction, award 4 points.
-Total Points Possible 8 I Otal Fullits Fussible 0
+Critorian 2: Paged on the gureay of page parformance conducted by the PACC Criterion 2: Current practice (for communities that were not asked to make a PM 10 conformity commitment) Subtotal: 4 Based on the survey of past performance conducted by the RAQC, if the sponsor or project's local jurisdiction has a current practice that exceeds: • 30 percent reduction, award 1 point. • 45 percent reduction, award 2 points. • 55 percent reduction, award 4 points.
+Total Points Possible 8 TOTAL POINTS POSSIBLE 0